Epsilon Eridani: Long-period planets

 As one of the nearest Sun-like stars, Epsilon Eridani has been the target of many attempts to search for planetary companions.
 Its chromospheric activity and variability mean that finding planets with the radial velocity method is difficult, because the stellar activity may create signals that mimic the presence of planets.
 Searches for exoplanets around Epsilon Eridani with direct imaging have been unsuccessful.

 Infrared observation has shown there are no bodies of three or more Jupiter masses in this system, out to at least a distance of 500 au from the host star.
 Planets with similar masses and temperatures as Jupiter should be detectable by Spitzer at distances beyond 80 au.
-One roughly Jupiter-sized long-period planet was detected by both the radial velocity and the astrometry velocity methods, but has not yet been fully characterized by the latter as of 2021.
+One roughly Jupiter-sized long-period planet has been detected and characterized by both the radial velocity and astrometry methods.
 Planets more than 150% as massive as Jupiter can be ruled out at the inner edge of the debris disk at 30–35 au.
+Imaging with the James Webb Space Telescope rules out the presence of any planets more massive than Saturn orbiting at over 16 au.